AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

 \newcommand{\Honk}{\text{Honk}}
 $$

+TODO: names for the globals: 48; 26
+TODO: max degree is 5 (right?) and max relation length is one greater than that.
 # Background
 We will use [ProtoGalaxy](https://eprint.iacr.org/archive/2023/1106/1690490682.pdf) to fold [UltraGoblinHonk](https://github.com/AztecProtocol/aztec-packages/blob/master/circuits/cpp/barretenberg/cpp/src/barretenberg/honk/flavor/goblin_ultra.hpp) claims.
 The UltraGoblinHonk (UGH) proving system construct proofs for satisfying assignments for circuits built using [UltraCircuitBuilder](https://github.com/AztecProtocol/aztec-packages/blob/master/circuits/cpp/barretenberg/cpp/src/barretenberg/proof_system/circuit_builder/ultra_circuit_builder.hpp).
 The circuits built using this builder class encode application logic and witnesses in an execution trace $\Trace$: